DanielRiddersporre/ImageResize/README.md

 - If everything goes well your resized image can be found in ../ImageResize/ImageResize/bin/Debug/net7.0-windows/resizedImages/ with the part "_thumb" added to the filename
 - If process ends with any errors you can find more information in the log file; ../ImageResize/ImageResize/bin/Debug/net7.0-windows/resizedlog.txt

+# Structure
+The application consists of three different projects.
+1. ImageResizer (UI) (WPF)
+   The responsebility of this project is solely to make it easier for the user to actually use the software.
+   A simple UI with two buttons and a textbox.
+The textbox shows the path of the chosen file, and that's it.
+2. ImageResizerLibrary (Class Library)
+   Project responsible for handling the logic around image resizing and logging.
+Everything is handled by a service class and some smaller objects to keep everything clean.
+3. ImageResizerTests (Unit testing)
+   This project houses the unit tests.
+Mainly to use DI (Dependency Injection) and create a good base for further development, using TDD(?)

 # Dependencies
 Application uses a few different frameworks to work.
 When cloning/forking the repository they should be automatically added to your local environment but in case of, here's a list with the frameworks used: